Skip to Main Content

 What is Plagiarism?

 Even if you cite your work correctly, you need to be aware of how not to plagiarize.
-The Council of Writing Program Administrators has prepared a definition of plagiarism:
+The Council of Writing Program Administrators defines plagiarism as follows:

 In an instructional setting, plagiarism occurs when a writer deliberately uses someone else’s language,